All You Need to Know About Bacteria in Hot Water Systems

 Transporting it from the water supply to your home also has the risk of growing bacteria.
 This depends on the residual disinfectant, temperature and more.

-When installing your water heater, your plumber will set the thermostat to heat your water to a minimum of 60°C. This is part of Australian regulations to prevent bacterial growth in your hot water tanks.
+When installing your water heater, your plumber will set the thermostat to heat your water to a minimum of 60°c.
+This is part of Australian building regulations to prevent bacterial growth in your hot water tanks.

 Tempering valves are a requirement for hot water systems in Australian residential homes.
-They are installed at only allow 50°C hot water in fixtures for sanitary plumbing, such as the shower or bathroom sink.
-Thermostatic mixing valves (TMVs) perform the same job, but are more accurate.
-Nursing homes, child daycares, and other similar businesses use TMVs for their accurate 50°C hot water.
+They only allow 50°c hot water in fixtures for sanitary plumbing, such as the shower or bathroom taps.
+They do this by mixing hot and cold water until it reaches 50°c.

 Flush the System

 If the thermostat is faulty, for example, your water isn’t heating as it should.
-Without the trained eyes of a plumber, who knows how long the temperature will be off the 60°C and allowing bacteria to grow?
+Without the trained eyes of a plumber, who knows how long the temperature will be off the 60°c and allowing bacteria to grow?